ampproject/amphtml/contributing/TESTING.md

 Once started, the ngrok will print URLs for both `http` and `https`.
 E.g. `http://73774d8c.ngrok.io/` and `https://73774d8c.ngrok.io/`.
 These URLs can be used to debug on iOS and elsewhere.

-### Testing with Heroku

-For deploying and testing local AMP builds on [HEROKU](https://www.heroku.com/) , please follow the steps outlined in this [document](https://docs.google.com/document/d/1LOr8SEBEpLkqnFjzTNIZGi2VA8AC8_aKmDVux6co63U/edit?usp=sharing).

-In the meantime you can also use our automatic build on Heroku [link](http://amphtml-nightly.herokuapp.com/), which is normally built with latest head on master branch (please allow delay).
-The first time load is normally slow due to Heroku's free account throttling policy.

-To correctly get ads and third party working when testing on hosted services you will need set the `AMP_TESTING_HOST` environment variable.
-(On heroku this is done through
-`heroku config:set AMP_TESTING_HOST=my-heroku-subdomain.herokuapp.com`)

 ### Testing with Firebase
 For deploying and testing local AMP builds on [Firebase](https://firebase.google.com/), install firebase and initialize firebase within this directory* (a `firebase` folder can be generated with the command, `gulp firebase`).